oroinc/documentation/management_console/system/configuration/commerce/catalog/global_related_products.rst

 * Control the type of the relationship (one-way or bidirectional).
 * Limit the number of items displayed as related.

+Up-sell products listed for the product in the OroCommerce storefront may advertise more expensive alternatives to the product, like a newer and more advanced model, upgrades and add-ons that may look tempting when bundled with the product, etc.

+In the system configuration, you can:

+* Enable and disable up-sell product management for the products.
+* Limit the number of items displayed as up-sell.

-These settings may apply :ref:`globally <sys--commerce--catalog--relate-products>`, on the :ref:`organization level <sys--users--organization--commerce--catalog--related-products>`, and on the :ref:`website level <sys--websites--commerce--catalog--related-products>`.
+.. hint:: These settings may apply :ref:`globally <sys--commerce--catalog--relate-products>`, on the :ref:`organization level <sys--users--organization--commerce--catalog--related-products>`, and on the :ref:`website level <sys--websites--commerce--catalog--related-products>`.

-.. _sys--commerce--catalog--relate-products:

 To update the related products settings globally:

 1. In the main menu, navigate to **System > Configuration**.
 2. Select **Commerce > Catalog > Related Items** in the menu to the left.

-   The following page opens.

    .. image:: /img/system/config_commerce/catalog/RelatedProductsGlobal.png
       :class: with-border